-Policy Motivation

-"These multiproduct firms typically concentrate sales in a few core products that generate the majority of cross-border flows and firm export profits" An overwhelming share of international trade is conducted by large firms that manufacture a broad variety of products instead of specializing in a limited set of goods.
+I. Policy Motivation.
+An overwhelming share of international trade is conducted by large firms that manufacture a broad variety of products instead of specializing in a limited set of goods.
 These multi-product firms typically concentrate sales in a few core products that generate the majority of cross-border flows and firm export profits.
 Companies also frequently modify their product mix in response to changes in the economic environment.
 Such reallocations play an important role in the adjustment to trade reforms and exchange rate movements, thereby shaping firm- and aggregate productivity.
 While these regularities have been well documented, little is known about the determinants and attributes of firms' core competencies.
 Identifying these factors is important for understanding exporters' success and ultimately aggregate trade outcomes.
 This project makes important advances in this direction by establishing new facts about multi-product firms using detailed customs data for China.

-Policy Impact
+II.
+Policy Impact.
 The study has implications for the design of export-promoting policies in developing countries, as well as for the welfare and distributional consequences of globalization.
 It sheds light on a number of questions of first-order importance to policy makers.
 How can export activity be strengthened, particularly to richer markets?
 What are the aggregate welfare and distributional consequences of such trade flows and policies?
 How do data on trade prices inform different economic policies?

-Audience
+III.
+Audience.
 Decision makers active in the design of international trade policy, strategies for supporting small and medium enterprises, and efforts to address income inequality.

+IV.
 Policy Implications